-(4) If a proposal is approved by shareholders with an approval ratio of less than 80%, following the shareholders meeting, the Board of Directors reasons for opposition to the proposal and the large number of opposing votes to consider actions that may be needed.

-2. Assurance of shareholder rights and equality

-- (1) USS is dedicated to preserving equality for all shareholders as well as protecting the rights of shareholders and enabling shareholders to properly exercise these rights.
-For this purpose, USS discloses information promptly and maintains an environment conducive to the exercise of shareholder rights. - (2) For minority shareholder rights in the Companies Act, USS takes actions aimed at ensuring that rights can be exercised with no difficulty, such as by prescribing methods for exercising rights in the Stock Handling Rules.

-3. Fundamental policy concerning equity

-- (1) For the medium to long-term growth in the USS Group's corporate value, the fundamental policy concerning equity is to maintain a level of equity needed for making investments for sustained growth and accommodating risks associated with business activities. - (2) USS places priority on the efficient use of equity.
-Consequently, the return on equity is a key performance indicator and the medium-term goal is a return on equity of above 15%. - (3) The fundamental policy for shareholder distributions is to distribute earnings in a manner that reflects consolidated results of operations as well as the need for actions to further improve profitability and financial soundness.
-Based on this policy, USS aims to maintain a consolidated dividend payout ratio of at least 55%. - (4) When the Board of Directors and corporate auditors approve an equity-related action (increase in equity, management buyout or other action) that would alter control of the company and significantly dilute existing shares, the opinions of independent directors and corporate auditors will be considered and discussions, timetables and other information about the proposed action will be promptly disclosed.
-In addition, explanations are provided at a shareholders meeting, information meeting or in other ways in order to supply shareholders with sufficient information.

-4. Policy concerning cross-shareholdings
+- (4) If a proposal is approved by shareholders with an approval ratio of less than 80%, following the shareholders meeting, the Board of Directors reasons for opposition to the proposal and the large number of opposing votes to consider actions that may be needed. - 2.
+Assurance of shareholder rights and equality - (1) USS is dedicated to preserving equality for all shareholders as well as protecting the rights of shareholders and enabling shareholders to properly exercise these rights.
+For this purpose, USS discloses information promptly and maintains an environment conducive to the exercise of shareholder rights. - (2) For minority shareholder rights in the Companies Act, USS takes actions aimed at ensuring that rights can be exercised with no difficulty, such as by prescribing methods for exercising rights in the Stock Handling Rules. - 3.
+Fundamental policy concerning equity - (1) For the medium to long-term growth in the USS Group's corporate value, the fundamental policy concerning equity is to maintain a level of equity needed for making investments for sustained growth and accommodating risks associated with business activities. - (2) For the efficient use of capital, USS has increased our medium to long-term goal for the return on equity from 15% or higher to 20% or higher. (from FY3/2026 onward) - (3) For distributions to shareholders, USS has raised the goal for the consolidated payout ratio from at least 55% to at least 60%.
+In addition, we have increased our total shareholder distribution goal from at least 80% to at least 100% for the three-year period ending in March 2028. <Shareholder return policy (from FY3/2026 onward)> Consolidated dividend payout ratio: at least 60% (from FY3/2026) Total payout ratio: at least 100% (three years from FY3/2026 to FY3/2028) USS plans to repurchase its own shares over the next three years so that the total payout ratio will be at least 100% for each fiscal year.
+The scale and timing of share repurchases will be disclosed as soon as they are determined. - (4) When the Board of Directors and corporate auditors approve an equity-related action (increase in equity, management buyout or other action) that would alter control of the company and significantly dilute existing shares, the opinions of independent directors and corporate auditors will be considered and discussions, timetables and other information about the proposed action will be promptly disclosed.
+In addition, explanations are provided at a shareholders meeting, information meeting or in other ways in order to supply shareholders with sufficient information. - 4.
+Policy concerning cross-shareholdings - (1) USS reaches decisions about the retention of cross-shareholdings of establishment of new cross-shareholdings after determining if these investments contribute to growth of the USS Group's corporate value from a medium to long-term perspective.
+These decisions also incorporate the effects of cross-shareholdings on business strategies, the maintenance and strengthening of business relationships and all other applicable factors.